+- 1: Jacobi Conjugate Gradient (JCG).

-- 2: Jacobi Semi-Iteration (JSI). - 3: Successive Overrelaxation (SOR).
+- 2: Jacobi Semi-Iteration (JSI).

+- 3: Successive Overrelaxation (SOR).

+4: Symmetric SOR Conjugate Gradient

+(SSORCG).

-4: Symmetric SOR Conjugate Gradient (SSORCG).
-5: Symmetric SOK Semi-Iteration (SSOKSI).
-7: Reduced System Conjugate Gradient (NSCG).
-8: ESPAK - Prediction error calculated one by one 9: FSPAK - Prediction error calculated from a sparse inverse of the MME calculated speed optimized 10.
-FSPAK - Prediction error calculated from a sparse inverse of the MME calculated memory optimized.
-21: PARDISO - Parallel solver on multi CPU and/or multi Core computers.
-Prediction error is not computed .
-Dense computation 30: MME build as dens matrix and solve using LAPACK subroutines.
+- 5: Symmetric SOR Semi-Iteration (SSORSI). - 6: Reduced System Conjugate Gradient (RSCG). - 7: Reduced System Semi-Iteration (RSSI). - 8: FSPAK Prediction error calculated one by one. - 9: FSPAK Prediction error calculated from a sparse inverse of the MME calculated speed optimized. - 10: FSPAK Prediction error calculated from a sparse. inverse of the MME calculated memory optimized. - 21: PARDISO Parallel solver on multi CPU and/or multi Core computers.
+Prediction error is not computed.

+Dense computation

+30: MME build as dens matrix and solve using LAPACK subroutines.
 This require that MME have full rank.

-For task=12 method can be: 2: Preconditioned Conjugate Gradient. scaling: $\neq 0$: no scaling of data prior to computation = 1: data are scaled to unit residual variance before computations.
-Estimated parameters and effects are scaled back to the original units. test_prt = 0: Standard.
-Yield minimum amount of output 1: Standard output plus lists of all class levels and the number of observations in each level 2: As 1 plus additional test output.
-WARNING: this option may generate large volumes of output. \$DATA F: Description of data file S: \$DATA FMT (#int,#real,miss) fn [fn2] where: FMT = ASCII or BINARY #int = no. of integer variables #real = no. of real variables miss = reals below this value are regarded as missing th = name of the data files.
-Starting with / => rui path and name $fn^2 = if specified integer part is in fn$ and real part is in fn^2 Format of data file(s) see: DATA FILE(S)
+For task=12 method can be:

+2: Preconditioned Conjugate Gradient.

+scaling: $\neq 0$: no scaling of data prior to computation

+= 1: data are scaled to unit residual variance before computations.
+Estimated parameters and effects are scaled back to the original units.

+test_prt = 0: Standard.
+Yield minimum amount of output

+- 1: Standard output plus lists of all class levels and the number of observations in each level - 2: As 1 plus additional test output.
+WARNING: this option may generate large volumes of output.

+\$DATA F: Description of data file

+S: \$DATA FMT (#int,#real,miss) fn [fn2]

+where: FMT = ASCII or BINARY

+#int = no. of integer variables

+#real = no. of real variables

+miss = reals below this value are regarded as missing

+fn = name of the data files.

+Starting with "/" => full path and name Otherwise relative to current directory fn2 = if specified, integer part is in fn, and real part is in fn2

+Format of data file(s) see: DATA FILE(S)

+\$VARIABLE

-\$VARIABLEF:Specifies names for the variables in the data set.
+F: Specifies names for the variables in the data set.
 The names can be up to 8 character long.
-If not specified variables are named I1-I#int and
+If not specified variables are named I1-I#int and R1-R#real.